Fairly/tnnp06_git/README.md

 tnnp06_git
 ==========

-To translate tnnp06 human ventricular cell model from cpp to matlab.
+To translate human ventricular cell model by ten Tusscher in 2006 from cpp to matlab.

+The original code and paper can be find [here](http://www-binf.bio.uu.nl/khwjtuss/SourceCodes/).

 This model uses the ODE solver provided by the MATLAB, so it's faster and clearer than the original code written in cpp.